 - Over two square metres in area.

 - Manually operated with a magnet control and optional Solar Controlled

 - Integral blinds in a standard stock colour, for instance, white or grey.

 - Glass specification being a 28mm toughened glass unit with a Low-E coating and warm edge spacer bar.

-Importantly, our prices are intended as a general guide only.
+Importantly, our integral blinds cost is approximate and a general guide only.
 The bifolding, sliding and entrance door examples use popular systems such as Origin Bifold and Residential Doors, Schuco or other quality sliding door.